raimohanska/lonna/README.md

 Current prioritized goals:

-- DONE: Implement just enough operators for applying in real-life projects
-- Validate / improve API ergonomy based on the above
+- Validate / improve API ergonomy based on real life usage
 - Decide on whether to make this an actual library
 - After that there will be technical debt to pay, to get to a reasonable level of quality

-To complete Harmaja examples, we also need

-- `fromPromise` - needs to map into a tri-value thing: pending-error-value

 Other stuff: